top of page

 This wasn't enough for the United States to declare war.

-Off the top of my head, since WW II, there was the Korean War, Vietnam War, two wars against Iraq, NATO air war in Yugoslavia, military actions in Afghanistan, Grenada and Panama.
-Adding up to maimed, wounded or dead Americans and scores of homeless veterans.
+Off the top of my head, since WW II, there was the Korean War, Vietnam War, two wars against Iraq, NATO air war in Yugoslavia, military actions in Afghanistan, Grenada, Iran, Panama, Venezuela, and now Epic Fury, adding up to maimed, wounded or dead Americans and scores of homeless veterans.

 Wouldn't it be great if we didn't have so many dead military personnel and veterans to honor?
 At the very least, shouldn't the people responsible for sending citizens into battle put their name on the decision by voting?